BaseMax/BaseMax.Github.io/_posts/2019-01-22-news et system programming language.md

 What's new:
 - Again check and analyze the grammar structure.
 - Rewriting the analyst algorithm.
-- Deleted the `;` character from the end of all the statements of the code.
+- Deleted the `;` character from the end of all the statements of the code. (for the second time)